Cuban Pork Tenderloin with Black Beans

 - While the pork is roasting, prepare the black beans.
 Wipe out the pan used to sear the pork.

 - Heat olive oil over medium-high heat.
-Add the onion, reduce heat to medium and cook 5 to 6 minutes, stirring often until onion is softened.
-Add the poblano or bell pepper and continue to cook 3 to 4 minutes.
-Add the tomatoes and cook 3 to 4 minutes, then add the garlic, cumin and oregano and cook 15 seconds or until fragrant.
+Add the onion and poblano, reduce heat to medium, and cook for 5 to 6 minutes, stirring often until softened.
+Add the tomatoes and cook for 3 to 4 minutes, then add the garlic, cumin, and oregano and cook 15 seconds or until fragrant.

-- Add the water (or broth) and beans and simmer 5 to 6 minutes or until heated through and vegetables are tender.
+- Add the broth (or water) and beans and simmer for 5 to 6 minutes or until heated through and vegetables are tender.
 Add hot sauce and salt and black pepper, to taste.
 Stir in cilantro.

 - TO SERVE: After letting pork rest, slice it against the grain.
 Serve with black beans, lime wedges and garnished with cilantro.